knu/e/README.markdown

 ## USAGE

-If you have the environment variable `EDITOR`, then you are ready to run `e`.
+If you have the environment variable `EDITOR` defined, then you are ready to run `e`.
 You can just drop the alias or symlink pointing to your editor.  `e` is much more than an alias.

 - You invoke the editor of your choice hundreds of times everyday, so the command name has to be short.  "`vi`" looks fine, but still it's